mvonbodun/vtex-cli-utils/impex/README.md

 1.136 [INFO] - Finished loading categories
 1.136 [INFO] - Finished data load
 ```
+*Note*:  If you run the same file again, you will create duplicate categories.
+Delete the categories using: [https://{accountName}.myvtex.com/admin/Site/FullCleanUp.aspx](https://{accountName}.myvtex.com/admin/Site/FullCleanUp.aspx)

 ## Brand
 Brand uses a CSV layout very similar to the VTEX API for Category with a couple of new columns added: